A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Empirical Analysis

 Finally, to \textbf{disentangle training artifacts from architectural priors}, we analyze both pretrained and randomly initialized models.
-For random initialization, we explore multiple schemes including Gaussian, Xavier \cite{xavier}, and He \cite{he}, under varying parameter settings.
+For random initialization, we explore multiple schemes including Gaussian, Xavier \cite{xavier}, and He Kaiming \cite{he}s.
 This allows us to isolate oversmoothing tendencies inherent to the architecture itself.

 All analyses are performed on MDQA and KVPR with context length $n = 2K$ tokens, matching the effective window size of \texttt{GPT-Neo-2.7B} and \texttt{Pythia-2.8B}.